 How Much: Prices vary, depending on age and activity.
 See Snowbird's website for pricing on all activities.

 Amenities: lodging, dining, shopping, guided activities

-Disclosure: Snowbird Summer Resort hosted our family at the Cliff Lodge and Cliff Spa and provided all-day activities passes so that we could experience the resort and review it for other families.
+Disclosure: On our first visit, Snowbird Summer Resort hosted our family at the Cliff Lodge and Cliff Spa and provided all-day activities passes so that we could experience the resort and review it for other families.
+We have visited several times since at our own expense.
 All opinions are my own.